Trying to Conceive? You Need This 90-Day Preconception Checklist

 Easier said than done, we know.
 But what does it really mean to eat healthfully?
 Let's explore.

-Our nutrition team suggests a balanced diet that is inclusive of the following:
+Our nutrition team suggests a balanced diet that includes the following:

 Note: Remember to drink plenty of water and try to avoid soda.
 Staying hydrated will aid in digestion and absorption of nutrients.

-A health coach who is specially trained to understand fertility can also assist you in making these nutrition and lifestyle changes.
+Feeling overwhelmed or unsure where to start?
+Consider working with a health coach!
+Some professionals are specially trained to understand fertility and can assist you in making any needed nutrition and lifestyle changes.

 At Illume Fertility, we have a dedicated health coach, Monica Moore, APRN.
-Having a health coach in your corner can help you in accomplishing your personal goals by working around individualized schedules and personal circumstances to make them more achievable.
+Having a knowledgeable, compassionate cheerleader in your corner can help you accomplish your personal goals by working around your specific schedule and individual circumstances.

 It’s clear that having a healthy diet can contribute to having an ideal BMI which can then improve your fertility and increase your chances of a successful pregnancy.
 These two things (BMI and nutrition) are typically interconnected.
 However, we do not encourage following strict diets, as they are unsustainable (and usually restrictive).